setaranusratty10/Stat-418-Project/README.md

 The current version is trained on data scraped from the Goodreads ["Best Books Ever" List](https://www.goodreads.com/list/show/1.Best_Books_Ever?page=1) and uses a K-Nearest Neighbors (KNN) algorithm with cosine similarity to identify the most similar titles to a user-selected book.
 By converting text fields like genre and author into TF-IDF vectors, and applying log transformations to skewed numerical fields such as rating count, page count, and publication age, the model produces recommendations that are both relevant and personalized.

 This app demonstrates how a simple machine learning pipeline—paired with real-world data—can power a practical tool for readers.
 The final product is deployed as an interactive web app using R Shiny, containerized with Docker, and hosted on Google Cloud Run for public access.
+Additionally, the model is built using a Flask-API and deployed on Google Cloud Run
 ## Exploratory Data Analysis
 Our data comes from the Goodreads ["Best Books Ever" List](https://www.goodreads.com/list/show/1.Best_Books_Ever?page=1) which contains 73,677 books.
 Selenium was utilizied to scrape the data and ended up scraping the top 2,000 books in the list with key features: Title, Author, Genres, Average Rating, Rating Count, Number of Pages, Year, and URL.
 However, looking at the numerical features, many were skewed which required log transformations as shown here: